 ④ A Sushi Kaiseki Dinner in the heart of Kyoto

+Located in the historic Gion district, Wasabi offers a delightful selection of fresh sushi and sashimi, alongside a variety of traditional Japanese dishes crafted from seasonal and local ingredients.
 The chefs at Wasabi take great pride in the freshness of the ingredients, and purchase seafood directly from markets located at ports along coastal Japan.
-You can choose to dine at a table seating or in front of the chefs at a counter seating.

-Location: About a 5-minute walk from Gion-Shijo Station, near Yasaka Shrine
+Wasabi is conveniently located about a 5-minute walk from Gion-Shijo Station, near Yasaka Shrine in the heart of Gion.

 Enjoy Your Kyoto Sushi Experience